bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 this complexity.
 Folks are saying things like: [JQuery considered harmful](http://lea.verou.me/2015/04/jquery-considered-harmful/), "Frameworks are dead", etc. There seems to be a reductionism at hand and its understandable.
-For a fun talk about this see [Programming with Hand Tools](https://www.youtube.com/watch?v=ShEez0JkOFw).
+For a really great talk about this see [Programming with Hand Tools](https://www.youtube.com/watch?v=ShEez0JkOFw).

 The main point here is we actually want to reduce cognitive overhead,